s-light/LEDBoard_Layout_SUN/sw/LEDBoard_HWTest_Sun/readme.md

 [LSM303_to_DMX](https://github.com/s-light/LSM303_to_DMX) Sketch.

-the DMX receiving has some glitches and sometimes generates wrong values. this only happens when the rendering/update process is active: `sequencer_mode != sequencer_OFF` so seems there is some timing or interference problems in the thing...
+the DMX receiving has some glitches and sometimes generates wrong values. this only happens when the rendering/update process is active: `sequencer_running == true` so seems there is some timing or interference problems in the thing...

 the external control is active in only some of the sequence modes.